Anthony Hill Q & A

 Did you go to University?

 I matriculated from school in 1959.
-I did some history and politics subjects part-time at Melbourne University and later at the Australian National University in Canberra, but I didn't finish a degree.
-I always wanted to write, and became a newspaper reporter.
+I did some history and journalism subjects part-time at Melbourne University and, later, politics at the Australian National University in Canberra, but I didn't finish a degree.
+I always wanted to write, and became a newspaper reporter as a way to teach me how to use words and observe the wider world around me..

 • Where did you work?
 When I left school, I started work as a copy boy with The Melbourne Herald (making tea, running messages, taking the reporters' news stories, called 'copy', to the editors).
 After 18 months I became a cadet journalist, and began to report from the law courts, local government and State politics.
-In 1972 I moved with my family to Canberra, Australia's capital city, to report national politics from the Press Gallery at Parliament House.
+In 1964 I moved to The Australian Melbourne office when it began publication, but moved back to The Herald when I married Gillian.
+In 1972 we moved to Canberra, Australia's capital city, to report national politics from the Press Gallery at Parliament House, and where our daughter Jane was born.
 I worked first for the Melbourne Herald and then for the Australian Financial Review.
 We were in Canberra for five years, until we went to live in a country town.

 •